5 Ways You’re Increasing Your Risk for Dry Socket

 Contact the Periodontal Specialists in Brentwood Today!

-If you are concerned about AO or need dry socket treatment, do not wait to schedule a thorough screening and treatment at the CENTER for Advanced Periodontal and Implant Therapy in LA.
+If you are concerned about AO, do not wait to schedule a thorough screening at the CENTER for Advanced Periodontal and Implant Therapy in LA.
 Dr. Alexandre-Amir Aalam and Dr. Alina Krivitsky have extensive training and experience helping patients achieve stronger, healthier gums.
 Call us at (310) 299-8329 today!

 Next, read about Top 5 Ways You’re Causing Your Gums to Recede.